Using Kaizen to Improve as a Developer

 Finally, I can move on to the Structural Design patterns:

-Please share with me your Kaizen development plan as I would love to get some ideas for other things to learn and grow with.
-I gave this talk at Forward Swift 2017 in San Francisco.
+Please share with me your Kaizen development plan as I would love to get some ideas for other things to learn and grow.
+I gave this talk at Forwarding Swift 2017 in San Francisco.
 I hope to update and share with you my presentation and inspire others to use Kaizen.